cecileane/computingtools/pages/notes1206.md

 code_native(addone, (Float64,))
 ```

-by the way, we can vectorize a function by addind a `.` just before
+to vectorize a function: add a `.` just before
 the opening parenthesis, or just before the symbol for `+` etc.:
 ```julia
 addone.([1,2,7,9])